CT-42210/science_on_a_sphere/bomb.md

-i went on power trip and made this terrist weapon
+i went on power trip and made this terrorist weapon

 dont ask, i dont think it works either